AvaProtocol/OAK-docs/_docs/upgrade-collator-node.md

 ### Step 2: Get the new binary ready

 #### Option 1: Grab a compiled binary from OAK's Github
-If you are using Ubuntu (20.04+ LTS x64), you can run the binary compiled by OAK that can be found in a zip [here](https://github.com/OAK-Foundation/OAK-blockchain/releases/latest).
+If you are using Ubuntu (20.04+ LTS x64), you can run the binary compiled by OAK that can be found [here](https://github.com/OAK-Foundation/OAK-blockchain/releases/latest).
 You'll use this to run your collator on your node.
 To acquire a copy of this via command line, use the commands below.

 ```
-chain=turing
 latest_url=$(curl -Lsf -w %{url_effective} https://github.com/OAK-Foundation/OAK-blockchain/releases/latest/download/)
 version=${latest_url##*/}
-curl -o ${chain}-${version}.zip https://github.com/OAK-Foundation/OAK-blockchain/releases/download/$version/${chain}-${version}.zip
+curl -L https://github.com/OAK-Foundation/OAK-blockchain/releases/download/$version/oak-collator -o oak-collator
-unzip ${chain}-${version}.zip
 ```

 #### Option 2: Compile the binary